Spring is here. In some places, you might not see it, but it is here.

 IN THE CRADLE OF AMERICAN HISTORY: Our Nation’s Capital is a perfect hub for exploring the East Coast.
 It is also the hub of this country’s history.
 You are literally just minutes away from the sites of Civil War battlefields, the estates of our Founding Fathers, and other national trivia.

 There are several loops you can go to make your drive worth it.
 For one, you can stop in Manassas to walk through the place where the battles of the Civil War began, then plod along to Charlottesville to see where Thomas Jefferson called home at Monticello.
-You will be zig-zagging through the northern part of Virginia chasing battlefields and key points of the Civil War in Orange, Spotsylvania Courthouse, and Fredericksburg, before heading up to George Washington’s estate in Mount Vernon.
+At this point you might get a bit peckish and decide to look at some of the restaurants downtown Charlottesville has to offer.
+This would be the perfect place to eat.
+After, you will be zig-zagging through the northern part of Virginia chasing battlefields and key points of the Civil War in Orange, Spotsylvania Courthouse, and Fredericksburg, before heading up to George Washington’s estate in Mount Vernon.
 That loop alone will add 271 miles to your odometer.

 There are also other destinations within reach of the Beltway to explore for history’s sake.
 You can do an excursion to Gettysburg – the apex of the Civil War.
 Or, you can head down past Charlottesville towards Appomattox where General Robert E. Lee surrendered.
 If you can handle all of this history, then you will be duly rewarded.